ice-wm/FAQ/index.md

 Beginning with IceWM 1.2.13 there is a binary `icewm-session`.
-This binary helps you to handle all IceWM subparts (icewmbg, icewm, icewmtray, startup, shutdown started in this order).
+This binary helps you to handle all IceWM subparts.
 Therefore you can use `icewm-session` to start IceWM.
 `icewm` now starts only window manager itself.